nickrusso42518/narc/README.md

 #### 1000 checks, 2 hosts
 Completed in approximately 607 seconds (10 minutes).
-Also notice that the JSON variable loading with `ASAV2` took approximately 3 ms while the YAML variable lodaing with `ASAV1` took approximately 300 ms. For rulesets thousands of items in the `checks` list, using JSON is recommended.
+Also notice that the JSON variable loading with `ASAV2` took approximately 3 ms while the YAML variable lodaing with `ASAV1` took approximately 300 ms. For rulesets with thousands of items in the `checks` list, using JSON is recommended.
 Last, so long as your Linux machine has enough CPU cores/sockets for each host, additional hosts will not meaningfully impact completion times.